JWH709/Buffoon-Builder/Notes/NOTES.md

 ## Notes from Final Meeting:

-- Fixed the rubberband/overscroll issues with the CRT filter on mobile
 - Fix bug where unusable characters in JokerInput crash game
 - Clear button shadow on mobile, remove github link on mobile/move it to intro screen ✔️
 - look at cleaning up the cost drop down ✔️